As a child, Amina Schartup didn’t think twice about swimming in what she describes as the polluted waters of the Caspian Sea in Baku, Azerbaijan.

 “If you’re interested in those intersections of politics, economics and environment issues, then mercury can help you at least be involved in that space,” Schartup says.

-Human activity like waste incineration, artisanal gold mining and coal burning, converts inorganic mercury that’s typically non-toxic into an organic form that’s toxic, she says.
+Human activity like waste incineration, artisanal gold mining and coal burning, converts inorganic mercury that’s typically non-toxic into an organic form converted in the environment, mostly by microbes, to an organic form, she says.
 And once it deposits into bodies of water like oceans from air particles, it affects fish, which people in turn eat.
 Eating these fish can cause brain damage in developing fetuses.

 “That’s why [doctors] tell, for example, pregnant women to limit their consumption of large predatory fish such as swordfish or tuna,” Schartup says.
 “Our best action is to reduce how much inorganic mercury we emit into the environment.”